Edited May 10th, 2019

 Shotgun house in the French Quarter of New Orleans

-In the early 19th century through the early 20th centuries, they were extremely popular for working class people in the southern United States.
+In the early 19th century through the early 20th century, they were extremely popular for working class people in the southern United States.

 Defining Features of a Shotgun House